 What’s in a Name?

-The first step in solving moral distress is to identify it.
+The first step in addressing moral distress is to identify it.
 Moral distress has been defined as knowing the right action to take, but being constrained from taking it.
-In its simplest form, then, moral distress in correctional nursing may be knowing that a patient should be able to make a health decision autonomously but seeing that they are being forced to make that decision against their will.
+In its simplest form, then, moral distress in correctional nursing may be knowing that a patient should be able to make a health decision autonomously, but seeing that they are limited in the choices offered.

 However, researchers in moral distress among nurses add to this definition in important ways.
 Nurses are often confronted with an ethical dilemma where the course of action best for the patient is in conflict with what would be best for others; whether it is the organization, other providers, other patients, or society.
 So, the interior world of the nurse that identifies who they are as a professional is in conflict with the exterior world of the work environment and work team.
 This is what leads to the distress that can be strongly felt by a nurse.